 There are two ways to obtain an EB-1C status:

 - If the individual has already arrived in the United States under L-1A status, they may apply for an Adjustment of Status (AOS).
-Their employer may petition for an EB-1C on their behalf showing that the individual has a permanent offer of employment before submitting the I-485 adjustment of status application.
+Their employer may petition for an EB-1C on their behalf, showing that the individual has a permanent offer of employment before submitting the I-485 adjustment of status application.

 - If the individual is outside the United States, the processing must be done abroad at a U.S. consulate.
-However, this is not the preferred method due to the fact that the petition will be greatly scrutinized and required substantial paperwork.
+However, this is not the preferred method due to the fact that the petition will be greatly scrutinized and require substantial paperwork.
 It is recommended to transfer from L-1A status to an EB-1C.

 One of the major benefits of the EB-1C and any green card in the first preference is the fact that a PERM Labor Certification is not required to petition.
 The PERM is an aspect of the Department of Labor that requires many employment-based green card employers to go through a recruitment process to ensure that you, the beneficiary, are not taking any jobs from qualified U.S. workers.
-It also requires your employer to determine and pay the prevailing wage for you position according to your state and location of work.
+It also requires your employer to determine and pay the prevailing wage for your position according to your state and location of work.
 Therefore, not requiring a PERM is a major advantage of the EB-1C.